MohammadRSalmanpour/RADIUMA-DOUCUMENTATION/docs/examples.rst

 RT Struct Processing
 --------------------

 RT Structure Sets are critical for radiation therapy planning and analysis.
-ViSERA provides a straightforward workflow for importing and processing these specialized files.
+Radiuma provides a straightforward workflow for importing and processing these specialized files.

 How It Works
 ^^^^^^^^^^^^